SAEON/somisana-croco/README.md

 import crocotools_py.postprocess as post from datetime import datetime

-# provide the CROCO files - can be a single file or it can be a file pattern, including wild cards
+# provide the CROCO files - can be a single file or it can be a file pattern, including wild cards.
+Alternatively `fname` can also be an xarray dataset already extracted as part of your script.
 fname=<your-croco-file(s)>

 # define the time origin for the CROCO output files (it's not automatically included in the metadata!)